Grants & Contracts Policies

 The Office of Research and Sponsored Programs has a wealth of information available for College of Engineering and Applied Science researchers.
 Among these are:

-All needed forms (i.e. Grant and Contract Checklist, Conflict of Interest Form, Off Campus Verification Form and research sponsor proposal forms) can be obtained from:
+- All needed forms (i.e. Grant and Contract Checklist, Conflict of Interest Form, Off Campus Verification Form and research sponsor proposal forms).

-Information on internal UC funding opportunities, including deadlines and lists of support opportunities, can be found at:
+- Information on internal UC funding opportunities, including deadlines and lists of support opportunities.

 Graduate Tuition Policy for CEAS